shuttle-hq/shuttle-cobra/docs/getting-started/quickstart.md

     ```bash
     uv init
-    uv add shuttle-python
+    uv add shuttle-cobra
     ```
 6.  **Create Your Shuttle Project** There is no `shuttle init` command for Python projects.
 Instead, you must create your project files manually.

-    Create a `main.py` file: you can use the [built-in user-project example](https://github.com/shuttle-hq/shuttle-python/blob/main/user-project/__main__.py) as a starting point.
+    Create a `main.py` file: you can use the [built-in user-project example](https://github.com/shuttle-hq/shuttle-cobra/blob/main/user-project/__main__.py) as a starting point.
 7.  **Deploy Your Project** Deploy your application to the Shuttle platform:

     ```bash